jayneesi/alx-system_engineering-devops/0x00-shell_basics/README.md

-a acript that prints the absolute pathname of a working directory > README.md
+a script that prints the absolute pathname of a working directory > README.md